pachchigarsnehi/custom-goodies-shop/README.md

     - ( Cart to checkout functionality broke and we couldnt fix it because of time constraints, but we have a backend API for it [here](https://github.com/pachchigarsnehi/custom-goodies-shop/blob/main/backend/index.js#L63). )
     - Essentially we are making the cart entry ID - as ordered on the backend.
 5. Go to this page - https://www.getyourgoodie.games/OrderHistory to check the order history.
 It is coming from the database again.
 (This API endpint  - https://github.com/pachchigarsnehi/custom-goodies-shop/blob/main/backend/index.js#L64 to get orders by customer ID)
+    - On clicking the order history item, we can see the item details.
     - Note: Since we broke checkout function while some tests, we are showing the order history of a an existing user by default, whose orders are being fetched on this page.

 Project has 3 components: